 American West : Created by Adam Matthew digital with content provided by the independent archives at The Newberry Library.
 This archive contains digital content related to the American West including: maps, drawings, pamphlets, diaries and newspapers.

-Artstor: Artstor contains over 1,700,000 images from a variety of art mediums, time periods, cultures and geographic locations.
+Artstor: Artstor contains millions of images from a variety of art mediums, time periods, cultures and geographic locations.
 Images may be used in our educational setting but may not be published more widely.

 JSTOR Forum: A growing collection of images from the St. Paul’s School Archives, the Ohrstrom Library Digital Archives Image Collection is cataloged and accessible using the JSTOR Forum interface.

 Civil War Digital Archive: Primary sources created during the American Civil War, from 1861-1865.